 I always have some frozen shrimp in the fridge and we eat so much broccoli in the house that we should actually be green.
 But no jokes today guys, because this is some serious 30 minute dinner recipe discussions.
 I know how much you love these easy, healthy and quick recipes and I’m always always wanting to bring you more.

 This is easily one of those which is soul satisfying and gives me more time for Netflix.
 Adding Amazon Prime to the list.
 Because one source of binge watching wasn’t enough.
 Don’t judge me and my lazy bum but I can’t help falling down the spiral of episode 1 to 10 in a day anymore.
 I don’t even resist.
 I just succumb because it’s so much easier than trying to work and failing at it because you can’t stop thinking about what happens in the next episode.

-And then I realise that it’s 8 PM and I have no idea what I’m making for dinner.
+And then I realize that it’s 8 PM and I have no idea what I’m making for dinner.
 So I quickly dunk some frozen shrimp into water and hope that it thaws quickly, cut up some broccoli and every other vegetable I have lying around.
 Easy, teriyaki shrimp broccoli stir fry done.